Park.edu Home > Natural and Physical Sciences > Biology > Courses

 Learning Outcomes: Students successfully completing this course will be able to:

-Course Assessment: The teaching techniques utilized in this course include: traditional lectures by the instructor, in-class problem solving by the student, and completion of pertinent homework problems.
-The student's overall command of genetics will be measured with four regular examinations over lecture material.
-The examinations will be composed of straight genetics problem-solving, short essay and short answer problems.
-The course website is an essential study aid and bulletin board.
-Some assignments will only be available by checking the website.
+Course Assessment: The teaching techniques utilized in this course include: traditional lectures by the instructor, small group discussions, and laboratory application of material learned in lecture.
+Student preparedness for lecture will be measured through the periodic administration of "pop" quizzes.
+The student's overall command of microbiology will be measured with five regular examinations over lecture material.
+The examinations will be composed of short answer, matching and short essay problems.

 - - - - - - - - - - - - - - - - -